rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 ```
 {% endcode %}

 Good, it works!
-Now let's write some generated tests to have more confidence in the program.
+Now, let's write some generated tests to have more confidence in the program.
 Here's a function that would generate random numbers and combinations of operators (`+` and `*`), run the `evaluate` function on them, and compare the result to Python's `eval` function:

 {% code "recursive-ascent.py" %}
 ```python